Roast beef sandwich: By region

 In Brooklyn a small handful of establishments, beginning with Brennan & Carr in 1938, have served a variant of the sandwich.

+In the UK, a roast beef sandwich is often served hot with fried onions, gravy and horseradish sauce.

 Similar sandwiches

 Beef on weck

 The beef on weck is a sandwich found primarily in Western New York.
 It is made with roast beef on a kummelweck roll topped with salt and caraway seeds.
 The meat on the sandwich is traditionally served rare, thin cut, with the top bun getting a dip au jus and topped with horseradish.

 Chivito sandwich

 The chivito sandwich is a national dish in Uruguay, and consists primarily of a thin slice of filet mignon (churrasco beef), with mozzarella, tomatoes, mayonnaise, black or green olives, and commonly also bacon, fried or hard-boiled eggs and ham.
 It is served in a bun, often with a side of French fries.
 Other ingredients might be added into the sandwich such as red beets, peas, grilled or pan-fried red peppers, and slices of cucumber.